philwild/infosecdocs/docs/3 - Installation.md

    If configuring Internet access for your Splunk environment is not possible, you can still install apps manually via a two-step process.
 You will first need to download the apps from [Splunkbase](https://splunkbase.splunk.com) to your desktop.
 Next, you will need to install the apps into your Splunk environment via "[Install app from file](https://community.splunk.com/t5/Archive/How-to-install-a-splunk-app/m-p/87912)".
 This app installation method is not applicable for Splunk Cloud.

-   If you have a larger distributed Splunk Enterprise environment, you only need to install the InfoSec app on the search head.
+   If you have a larger distributed Splunk Enterprise environment, you only need to install the InfoSec app on the Search Head.
 It does not need to be installed on the indexers.
-If your Splunk environment also includes search head clusters, you'll need to use the `Deployer` to push the app out to all the cluster peers.
+If your Splunk environment also includes Search Head clusters, you'll need to use the `Deployer` to push the app out to all the cluster peers.
 See the documentation [here](https://docs.splunk.com/Documentation/Splunk/latest/DistSearch/PropagateSHCconfigurationchanges).

 The InfoSec app for Splunk should now be installed.
 To confirm this, select the InfoSec app from the App menu (see step 2, above).
 You should be presented with the `Security Posture` dashboard.
 At this point, you can ignore any errors you might see on the InfoSec dashboard as there are still a couple of steps needed to complete the installation and configuration.